erfanalizada/flutter_theme_changer_erfan/README.md

 ## ✨  Features

 - 🎨 Dynamic primary color theme switching with Material 3 ColorScheme
-- 🧩 Three ready-to-use theme picker options:
+- 🧩 Five ready-to-use theme widgets:
   - `ThemeColorPickerWidget`: An expandable color picker that can be placed anywhere (Great for floating).
   - `ThemeDialogButton`: A convenient button that shows colors in a dialog. which is great for all common use cases.
   - `CustomColorPickerDialog`: A static utility to show a theme picker from any custom widget or UI element.
-Could be triggert from any custom button, icon, or widget.
+  - `ThemeModeToggle`: A simple toggle for switching between light and dark mode.
+  - `DarkLightModeCustomToggle`: An advanced toggle for custom light/dark mode color schemes.
 - 🌈 Allow users to pick from customizable color palettes
 - 🚀 Built with Flutter Riverpod 2.0 (StateNotifier based)
 - 🎯 Simple API and easy integration